 Please note: If your child’s case involves military medical malpractice, you must file a claim under the Federal Tort Claims Act (FTCA).
 The FTCA allows military dependents and other non-active duty victims to file a claim with the government for injuries resulting from the negligence of military doctors or other health care providers acting on behalf of the United States.

-For a no-obligation, free consultation, contact our firm today by calling 202-960-4596 or visiting us online.
+For a no-obligation, free consultation, contact our firm today by calling 202-960-4596 or filling in our online form.